LorgaschLunka/hostrada-netcsv/README.md

-*Transparency notice: This readme was written by AI and checked for correctness.*
+*AI notice: This readme was written by AI and checked for correctness.*

 # hostrada-netcsv